 - During pregnancy, Cephalosporins should be used only when clearly needed.
 Discuss the benefits and risks with your physician.

-- It is unknown if Cephalosporins passes into breast milk.
-Discuss the risks and benefits with your physician before breastfeeding.
+- Breast feeding: Cephalosporins passes into breast milk discuss risks and benefits with your physician before breastfeeding.

 Cephalosporins – Drug Interactions